Visa confusion hinders trade, travel in central Africa

 “The common market cannot prosper without a security requirement,” Emmanuel Issozet-Ngondet told a news conference.

-He said authorized crossing points and the establishment of a data collection center to ease judicial procedures in the zone were a prerequisite.
+He said authorized crossing points and the establishment of a data collection centre to ease judicial procedures in the zone were a prerequisite.

-In Kye-Ossi, a tropical storm gathered overhead as a queue of travelers waiting to enter Equatorial Guinea stood patiently, documents in hand.
+In Kye-Ossi, a tropical storm gathered overhead as a queue of travellers waiting to enter Equatorial Guinea stood patiently, documents in hand.